 WHAT WILL HAPPEN

 1. You’ll be moving – physically and probably figuratively too.
 Sometimes being outdoors allows us the space to think more clearly so that we can find new ways of moving forward in our lives.

 2. You’ll be breathing and being in nature, which can be meditative.
 Your counsellor can incorporate aspects of mindfulness into the session if that suits you.
-We can find ways of using the walk to get you out of your head and into the here and now.
+You can find ways of using the walk to get you out of your head and into the here and now.

 3. You’ll be connected to the outside world in a gentle way.
 If you are going through a life transition, have anxiety or are experiencing some kind of loss or grief this may be helpful in grounding you.

 4. You’ll be setting the pace of the session.
 If you prefer a slower paced relaxing session or a more active, fast-paced session, your counsellor will match your pace.

 5. You’ll probably be energised physically and mentally by the end of the session and that may carry on into the rest of the day and the week.

 “I was really looking forward to walking therapy and I really enjoyed it.
 It was a lovely day and we walked up Werneth Low.
 I felt very relaxed walking and chatting to Gill in the sunshine with lovely views.
 It was a very mindful session I left feeling calm and encouraged.
 Highly recommended.”
 (JC, Tameside)